vivi/plantbud/README.md

+# plantbud
+A buddy to help you plant.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/vivi/plantbud/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.